nus-cs2103-AY2122S2/ip/docs/README.md

 Hello I am Duke.

-I can keep track of your tasks, deadlines and events for you, and your own personal tasks manager.
+I can keep track of your tasks, deadlines and events for you, and am your own personal tasks manager.

 ## Features